qgustavor/stream-audio-fingerprint/README.md

 # Audio landmark fingerprinting as a JavaScript module

-This module is [a transform stream](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream) that converts a PCM audio signal into a series of audio fingerprints.
+This module is module that converts a PCM audio signal into a series of audio fingerprints.
 It works with audio tracks as well as with unlimited audio streams, e.g. broadcast radio.

 It's based on [lpolito/stream-audio-fingerprint](https://github.com/lpolito/stream-audio-fingerprint) which is based [adblockradio/stream-audio-fingerprint](https://github.com/adblockradio/stream-audio-fingerprint) which is one of the foundations of the [Adblock Radio project](https://github.com/adblockradio/adblockradio).